 The best attacks are not exploits.
 Rather, the best attacks take advantage of normal features to get code execution.
 Cobalt Strike makes it easy to setup several user-driven attacks.
 These attacks take advantage of listeners you've already setup.
-Navigate to Attacks -> Packages and choose one of the following options.
+Navigate in the menu to Payloads and choose one of the following options.